 Add adenovirus (type 5) coding for GtACR1-eGFP at a multiplicity of infection (MOI) of 75 and start functional experiments after 48 hours.

 NOTE: After transduction keep the cells in the dark.
 Use red illumination when working with blue or green light-activated proteins.
 A commercially available adenoviral delivery system (see Table of Materials) is used to clone the genes encoding GtACR1-eGFP into the adenoviral vector.
-The insert of interest, here GtACR1-eGFP, is PCR amplified and then combined with an adenoviral vector including a CMV promotor in an IN-Fusion Cloning reaction.
-The CMV (human cytomegalovirus) promotor is commonly used to drive overexpression of transgenes in mammalian cells. eGFP is an enhanced green fluorescent protein derived from Aequorea victoria with an excitation maximum of 488 nm and an emission maximum at 507 nm.
+The insert of interest, here GtACR1-eGFP, is PCR amplified and then combined with an adenoviral vector including a CMV promoter in an IN-Fusion Cloning reaction.
+The CMV (human cytomegalovirus) promoter is commonly used to drive overexpression of transgenes in mammalian cells. eGFP is an enhanced green fluorescent protein derived from Aequorea victoria with an excitation maximum of 488 nm and an emission maximum at 507 nm.
 Adenovirus (type 5) was externally produced at Charité – Universitätsmedizin Berlin, Institut für Pharmakologie, Berlin, Prof. Dr. Michael Schupp.

 CAUTION: Adenoviral transduction is categorized as BSL-2 safety level work, and appropriate safety measures are legally required.